SnapPetal/cdk-simplewebsite-deploy/API.md

 - *Type:* string
 - *Default:* no value

-The sub-domain name you want to deploy.
+The subdomain name you want to deploy.

 e.g. www.example.com
 If you include a value for both domain and subDomain,